 Results found that cyclists have no worse erectile function than non-cyclists, a higher Sexual Health Inventory for Men score (20.1 vs 18.9), while similar results were found in the same survey comprising more than 2,500 female athletes.

-6. Lower Risk of Contracting COVID-19
+6. Lower Risk of Contracting Illnesses

 As government briefings seem to be constantly reminding us, indoor spaces (like on buses, trams or trains) are more prone to coronavirus spreading than in the outdoors.

-So, until the pandemic subsides, cycling to work will make you less susceptible to the virus, given the greater circulation of air outdoors, and the fewer people you will come into close contact with.
+So, until the pandemic subsides, cycling to work will make you less susceptible to a virus, given the greater circulation of air outdoors, and the fewer people you will come into close contact with.